ENGLISH UG & PG

 To empower students with advanced knowledge and hands-on expertise in food science, enrich their learning through innovation and industry-driven training, excel in promoting food safety, quality, and sustainability, and transform by cultivating leadership, ethical responsibility, and positive societal impact.

-The Department of Food Science and Technology was established in 2017 with a vision to provide quality education and hands-on training in food science, processing, and safety.
-Initially, the department offered a triple-major program with two combinations: Food Science, Microbiology, and Biochemistry and Food Science, Microbiology, and Chemistry, catering to the evolving needs of the food industry.
-During its formative years (2017–2019), the department was led by T. Rajeswari and J. Tulasi, who played a crucial role in laying its foundation.
-Following them, Dr. J. Asha Kumari took charge as the Head of the Department (HOD), guiding its academic and infrastructural development.
-In 2019–2020, J. Tulasi and A. Havilah took the initiative to further shape and strengthen the department.
-Their efforts contributed to the department’s growing reputation and academic excellence.
-The leadership baton was then passed to P. Deva Sri (2020–2021), who played a key role in enhancing the department’s academic and research framework.
-From 2021 to 2022, Dr. G. Kranthi Kumar successfully led the department as HOD, His leadership significantly contributed to the department’s progress and recognition.
-Since 2023, P. Bhavani (HOD) and K. Sai Kalyani have been steering the department toward new heights, focusing on innovation, industry engagement, and academic excellence.
-Their leadership continues to drive the department’s growth, ensuring it remains at the forefront of Food Science education and research. - Academic Programmes
+The Department has been established with a vision to provide quality education and hands-on training in food science, processing, and safety.
+During its formative years (2017–2019), the department was led by Ms. T. Rajeswari and Ms. J. Tulasi, who played a crucial role in laying its foundation.
+Joining the Department in 2023, Ms. P. Bhavani has been steering the department toward new heights, focusing on innovation, industry engagement, and academic excellence as HoD her leadership continues to drive the department’s growth, ensuring it remains at the forefront of Food Science education and research.

-The Department of Food Science and Technology offers a diverse range of undergraduate programs designed to provide students with a comprehensive understanding of both theoretical and applied aspects of food science, nutrition, and technology.
-The curriculum
+The Department offers a diverse range of courses designed to provide students with a comprehensive understanding of both theoretical and applied aspects of food science, nutrition, and technology.
+The curriculum blends essential food science subjects with interdisciplinary knowledge to ensure students are well-equipped to meet the challenges of the rapidly evolving food industry.
+The Department offers:

-Core courses: Introduction to Food Science & Nutrition, Health, Hygiene & Wellness, Food Biochemistry, Human Nutrition, and Food Microbiology.
+Core Courses: Introduction to Food Science & Nutrition, Health, Hygiene & Wellness, Food Biochemistry, Human Nutrition, and Food Microbiology.

-The food department is supported by a team of highly qualified, experienced, and dedicated faculty members who play a crucial role in teaching, research, and curriculum development.
+The department is supported by a team of highly qualified, experienced, and dedicated faculty members who play a crucial role in teaching, research, and curriculum development.
 Their contributions include:

-•Conducting research in food science, food technology & nutrition.
+- Conducting research in food science, food technology & nutrition.

 Students of the department have consistently excelled in academics, extracurricular activities, and competitive exams.
 Many students secure top ranks in university exams and pursue postgraduate studies at reputed institutions, while quite a number of students secure jobs in the food industry.